hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 A `CacheManager` can be bound to an existing and named `HazelcastInstance` instance.
 This requires that the instance was created using a `com.hazelcast.config.Config` and requires that an `instanceName` be set.
 Multiple
 `CacheManager`s created using an equal `java.net.URI` will share the same `HazelcastInstance`.

-A named scope is applied nearly the same way as the configuration scope: pass in the instance name using the `instanceName` property as a mapping inside a `java.util.Properties` instance to the `CachingProvider#getCacheManager(uri, classLoader, properties)` call.
+A named scope is applied nearly the same way as the configuration scope: pass in the instance name using the `hazelcast.instance.name` property as a mapping inside a `java.util.Properties` instance to the `CachingProvider#getCacheManager(uri, classLoader, properties)` call.